Law school rankings in the United States: QS World University Rankings

 The 2020 QS World University Rankings for Law ranked 14 U.S. institutions in the top 50 worldwide.
 The U.S. institutions in the top 10 were Harvard Law School, which ranked first, with Yale Law School ranked fourth, Stanford Law School ranked fifth, NYU School of Law ranked sixth, UC Berkeley School of Law ranked seventh, and Columbia Law School ranked tenth.
 Every other law school in U.S. News & World Report's T14 rankings except University of Virginia School of Law made the QS Top 50.
-The UCLA School of Law was the only other U.S. school ranked in the top 50.

 Social Science Research Network

 Social Science Research Network—a repository for draft and completed scholarship in law and the social sciences—publishes monthly rankings of law schools based on the number of times faculty members' scholarship was downloaded.
 Rankings are available by total number of downloads, total number of downloads within the last 12 months, and downloads per faculty member to adjust for the size of different institutions.
 SSRN also provides rankings of individual law school faculty members on these metrics.